elixir-lang/elixir/README.md

 We outline our process below to clarify the roles of everyone involved.

 All pull requests must be approved by two comitters before being merged into the repository.
-In case any changes are necessary before merging, the team will leave appropriate comments requesting changes to the code.
+In case any changes are necessary, the team will leave appropriate comments requesting changes to the code.

 The Elixir team may optionally assign someone to review a pull request.
 In case someone is assigned, they must explicitly approve the code before another team member can merge it.

+When review is completed, your pull request will be squashed and merged into the repository.

 ## Building documentation